 What is GitHub?

 GitHub is the largest and best-known Git hosting solution.
-It launched in 2008 and now has over 100 million users.
-The system’s simplicity and ease of use means it’s a popular choice with developers, particularly for public open-source projects.
+It launched in 2008 and is now the default home for a huge share of the world’s developers.
+The system’s simplicity and ease of use mean it’s a popular choice with developers, particularly for public open-source projects.

 GitHub’s pull request workflow makes it easy to collaborate on changes, while the platform also has a strong social community side.
 GitHub Actions, a built-in CI/CD implementation, debuted in 2018 and has achieved widespread popularity for its modular, composable architecture.

-GitHub is a software development standard used by teams worldwide for all kinds of projects.
-However, newer alternatives like GitLab have eaten into some of GitHub’s market share by prioritizing features for specific use cases, particularly around the DevOps lifecycle and compliance management.
+GitHub is a software development platform used by teams worldwide for all kinds of projects.
+However, newer alternatives like GitLab have eaten into GitHub’s market share by prioritizing features for specific use cases, particularly in DevOps lifecycle and compliance management.

 Key features of GitHub